BrandoSoft/sledzik_kota/README.md

 }
 ```

-- Get all users
+- Get all users (only for admin)

 ```bash
 Get /user
 ```

-- Get user by: name/mail/hid
+- Get user by: name/mail/hid (only for admin)

 ```bash
 Get /user/name/:name